MrBildo/kingoftuples/README.md

 # kingoftuples
-Just some examples of using C# 7.0 Tuples.
+Just some examples using C# 7.0 Tuples and deconstruction.